vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 VerticaPy allows you to send multiple queries, either iteratively or concurrently, to the database when computing aggregations.

-First, let's send a single query to compute the average for all columns in the ``vDataFrame``:
+First, let's send a single query to compute the average for all columns in the :py:mod:`vDataFrame`:

 .. ipython:: python

     display(vdf.avg(ncols_block = 20))

-We see that there was one SELECT query for all columns in the `vDataFrame`.
+We see that there was one SELECT query for all columns in the :py:mod:`vDataFrame`.
 You can reduce the impact on the system by using the `ncols_block` parameter to split the computation into multiple iterative queries, where the value of the parameter is the number of columns included in each query.

 For example, setting `ncols_block` to 5 will split the computation, which consists of 20 total columns, into 4 separate queries, each of which computes the average for 5 columns: